Taking CSR/ ESG/ SDG/ Sustainability reporting to the next level

 3) how they implemented GRI’s Reporting Principles, which help them demonstrate that they are not greenwashing

 In addition to the above, I believe we must do away with reporting on all disclosures for a material topic and require companies to provide information on at least one disclosure – like the Core Option.
-Furthermore, a minimum number of General Disclosures that companies must report on should be set.
+Furthermore, a minimum number of General Disclosures that companies must report on should be set (it could be the same number of disclosures required with the core option).
 This will reduce the amount of information required and help companies focus on providing information that really matters and on how to bring positive change.

 GRI Disclosure 201-1 Direct economic value generated and distributed